Operata MCP Server

 • Transport: Server-Sent Events (SSE) / JSON-RPC

-• Authentication: Bearer token via Authorization header
+• Authentication: Bearer token via Authorization header (token value is your API key)

 • API Version: v1